Virtues

 All are called to the vocation of love, the virtue of charity, but how this manifests itself differs from person to person according to the gifts that God has given them and the skills and knowledge they have acquired in life.
 Our educational model is designed to prepare students for their vocations, providing them with the knowledge and skills they need for a vocation, whatever that might be.
 To achieve this, we provide a comprehensive education with a focus on specialisation in the later stages, equipping students to become the leaders of tomorrow in their respective fields.
 Our emphasis on the humanities ensures that students gain a profound understanding of the world and its development.

 Our commitment to language learning and cultural appreciation provides students with diverse perspectives and beauty from around the world.
 An annual international student exchange program with parent-led educators in Italy further enriches cultural experiences.
-Some students learn three or more iGCSE foreign languages, with a minimum expectation of one iGCSE foreign language for all students.
+Students learn up to three iGCSE modern foreign languages, with a minimum expectation of at least one iGCSE foreign language for all students.

 Fine Art practices and techniques are introduced at the primary level, with potential assistance for those pursuing GCSE-level Art.
 A strong emphasis on Mathematics and Sciences prepares students for further study in these areas at an advanced level.